timmywimmy95/Wordle-Game/README.md

 - Log each attempt's elapsed time
 - Pull a word from a word API generator
 - Show highscore in terms of shortest to longest elapsed time
+- Mobile Key Listeners
+- Media query for different screen sizes

+## Motivations Behind The Game
+- To get a better understanding of how the DOM and JS data structures interact
+- Work on a project containing event listeners (especially key presses)

+## Technologies Used
+- Animate.css
+- HTML
+- Javascript
+- CSS
+- JQuery

 ## Acknowledgements